LispCookbook/cl-cookbook/databases.md

 (mito:create-dao 'user :name "Eitaro Fukamachi" :email "e.arrows@gmail.com")
 ~~~

-You should not export the `user` class and create objects outside of
-its package (it is good practice anyway to keep all database-related
-operations in say a `models` package and file).
-You should instead use
-a helper function:
+We advise you don't export the `user` symbol but use a helper function
+to create a user instead.

 ~~~lisp
 (defun make-user (&key name)
   (make-instance 'user :name name))
 ~~~

+It is good practice anyway to encapsulate all database-related operations in,
+say, a `models` package and file.

 #### Updating fields